Tax policy and economic inequality in the United States: Taxes on the wealthy

+Millionaire tax

-Senators Charles Schumer and Bernie Sanders advocated limiting stock buybacks in January 2019.
+Previously, Senators Charles Schumer and Bernie Sanders advocated limiting stock buybacks in January 2019.
 They explained that from 2008-2017, 466 of the S&P 500 companies spent $4 trillion on stock buybacks, about 50% of profits, with another 40% going to dividends.
 During 2018 alone, a record $1 trillion was spent on buybacks.
 Stock buybacks shift wealth upwards, because the top 1% own about 40% of shares and the top 10% own about 85%.
 Further, corporations directing profits to shareholders are not reinvesting the money in the firm or paying workers more.
 They wrote: "If corporations continue to purchase their own stock at this rate, income disparities will continue to grow, productivity will suffer, the long-term strength of companies will diminish — and the American worker will fall further behind."
 Their proposed legislation would prohibit buybacks unless the corporation has taken other steps first, such as paying workers more, providing more benefits such as healthcare and pensions, and investing in the community.
 To prevent corporations from shifting from buybacks to dividends, they proposed limiting dividends, perhaps by taking action through the tax code.